 What Can You Do?

 Even the leakiest guts have a great capacity for healing with a little TLC.
 If you’ve guessed that requires removing and replacing your trigger foods, you’re correct.
 But there are other steps to help improve your gut health, including the “5R” restoration program to replenish your healthy gut bacteria.
-Click here for a “5R” overview as well as a more in-depth look at how harmful bacteria contributes to a leaky gut.
+Click HERE for a more in-depth look at how to heal and seal your gut.

 In recent years, many autoimmune experts, immunologists, and holistic practitioners have noted a strong connection between infections and autoimmune conditions.
 Any number of infections can trigger autoimmune conditions; and having an autoimmune condition makes you more susceptible to further infections, especially if you’re taking immunosuppressive medications.